 Here are some of the samples I made using Canva.

-If you want to use the templates I made, you can do so, just thank me by sharing this post.
+If you want to use the templates I made, you can do so and here’s how:

 Ang dali lang di ba?
 You can do it, create your very own Blogger Rate and Card as well as your own MEDIA KIT and start replying to those inquiries.